RomayLala/alx-higher_level_programming/0x00-python-hello_world/README.md

 This script completes a source code.
 This script completes a source code.
 This script completes prints “The Zen of Python”, by TimPeters, followed by a new line.
+This script detects cycles in a singly linked list.
+The `check_cycle` function utilizes Floyd’s Cycle-Finding Algorithm to determine if a list contains a cycle.